 Walk the Harbour Bridge, admire the Opera House and indulge in some of the fantastic Sydney avocado dishes on offer, before relaxing on famous Bondi Beach.

-Go quad biking on the Worimi Sand Dunes – the largest coastal moving sand mass in the Southern Hemisphere, then take a relaxing walk along beautiful Fingal Bay to Shark Island.
+Go quad biking on the Worimi Sand Dunes – the largest coastal moving sand mass in the Southern Hemisphere.

-Onto, which is Crescent Head is a National Surfing Reserve, so grab your board and hit the beach.
+Onto Crescent Head, which is a National Surfing Reserve, so grab your board and hit the beach.
 For stunning views, head up to Crescent Head lookout.

 From there, enjoy Yamba’s beautiful beaches, including Pippi Beach, Main Beach and Angourie Beach.
 The latter is also a National Surfing Reserve.